payal-daki/cloud-cost-optimization/README.md

 # 🌩️ Cloud Cost Optimizer 🌩️

 ## Project Description 📜
-This project aims to optimize cloud costs by identifying and deleting stale resources such as unused EBS snapshots and forgotten S3 buckets.
+This project aims to optimize cloud costs by identifying and deleting stale resources such as unused EBS snapshots.
 We'll use AWS Lambda, and CloudWatch to automate this process.

 ## Table of Contents 📑
 - [Introduction](#introduction)